tk3fftk/queue-worker/README.md

 > Create executor queue worker(s)

-A Resque Worker implementation that consumes jobs and other workloads in a Resque queue.
+A Resque Worker implementation that consumes jobs in a Resque queue.

 ## Usage